Microsoft this week rereleased three Exchange Server rollup updates to address a problem where digital signatures on certain files expire prematurely.

 - Update rollup 8-v2 for Exchange Server 2007 Service Pack 3

 Exchange admins needn't uninstall the original rollups prior to installing any of the three rereleases.
-Many Exchange admins apply updates as soon as they hear about them, but others have experienced
+Many Exchange admins apply updates as soon as they hear about them, but others have experienced past problems and are hesitant.

 That might not be a good idea, because the expiration dates for the original rollups have not been reported, and running them after their certifications have expired can cause serious problems.